-- 1. There are NO electronic devices of any kind allowed to be used during in-person class time unless you are using a laptop/iPad/Chromebook for note-taking purposes.
-In a remote learning environment, your webcam should be on (if possible), your microphone should be off unless you are speaking, it is recommended you set yourself up in a quiet environment free from distractions, and you should not be engaging in private chats.
-Please note, private chat messages may or may not be available and/or addressed by the instructor during class time.
+- 1. There are NO electronic devices of any kind allowed to be used during class time unless you are using a laptop for note-taking purposes.
+When you enter an in-person class, please put your cell phone on silent and put it away so it will not distract you.
+In a remote learning environment, your webcam is expected to be on, your microphone should be off unless you are speaking, it is recommended you set yourself up in a quiet environment free from distractions, and you should not be engaging in private chats.
+Please note, private chat messages may or may not be addressed by the instructor during class time.
 Group chat should be limited, and verbal participation is recommended and encouraged.
 Please prepare in advance. - 2.
-EMAIL: So that the sender's identity is clear, all email must be sent from your university account.
-Email is supposed to be used sparingly and is not meant to replace classroom discussion and interactions.
-If you have a question regarding the lecture material, you should bring it up in class for the group to participate and benefit from the learning experience.
-In fact, several students might have the same questions on the same topic.
-Questions or other issues relevant to class material sent by email may be given to the student sender in class for her/him to present to the group for class discussion.
+EMAIL: So that the sender's identity is clear, all emails must be sent from your university account.
+Email is supposed to be used sparingly and is not meant to replace classroom discussions and interactions.
+If you have a question regarding the lecture material, you should bring it up in class for the group to participate in and benefit from the learning experience.
+Several students might have the same questions on the same topic.
+Questions or other issues relevant to class material sent by email may be given to the student sender in class for them to present to the group for class discussion.

 Email is not a forum for debate or tutoring.
-You should talk to the professor directly if you still need to discuss the question further.
+You should speak to the professor directly if you still need to discuss the question further.
 Unless you have made SPECIAL individual arrangements with your professor, emails are not for editing purposes or for sending papers or other class projects.

-For those circumstances (e.g., personal issues, sHPROuling appointments, etc.) in which email may indeed be useful and practical, please do not expect a reply from your professor on WEEKENDS or HOLIDAYS.
+For those circumstances (e.g., personal issues, scheduling appointments, etc.) in which email may indeed be useful and practical, please do not expect a reply from your professor on WEEKENDS or HOLIDAYS.

-3. PHONE CALLS: Use your discretion.
-Phone calls (just like email) are a very practical way to contact your professor.
-However, sometimes your professor may not be able to return your call right away.
+- 3. PHONE CALLS: Use your discretion.
+Phone calls (just like email) are a very practical way to contact your professor, however; sometimes your professor may not be able to return your call right away.
 Please DESCRIBE the reason for your call in your message.
-Unless it is an emergency, your professor has the OPTION to return the call by email to your University email account.
-Some calls do not need to be returned (e.g., being late to class, cannot make it to class, etc.).
-Also, ask class-related questions during lecture time and make an APPOINTMENT if your concerns need a longer session.

-- 4. ELECTRONIC POSTINGS: Students may not electronically post (e.g., YouTube, Facebook, email, etc.) course-related activities without administrative permission. - 5.
-INTELLECTUAL PROPERTY: Under no circumstances may any student record (e.g., video, auditory) any portion of the CSD courses without the permission of the instructor
+Unless it's an emergency, your professor has the OPTION to return the call by email to your university email account.
+Some calls do not need to be returned (e.g., being late to class, being unable to make it to class, etc.).
+Also, ask class-related questions during lecture time and make an APPOINTMENT if your concerns need a longer session, etc. - 4.
+ELECTRONIC POSTINGS: Students may not electronically post (e.g., YouTube, Facebook, email, Instagram, etc.) course-related activities without written permission from the course instructor. - 5.
+INTELLECTUAL PROPERTY: Under no circumstances may any student record (e.g., video, auditory) any portion of this course without the permission of the instructor.
+If you are a student with a disability and are allowed to record course lectures as accommodation it is still your responsibility to inform the instructor of such practice.